-Pin Number Pin Name Pin Function 1 PVDD 5V Internal Linear Regulator output.
-PVDD supply is the power MOSFET gate drive supply voltage and created by internal LDO from VIN.
+Pin Number Pin Name Pin Function 1 PVDD 5V Internal Linear Regulator Output: PVDD supply is the power MOSFET gate drive supply voltage and created by internal LDO from VIN.
 When VIN < +5.5V, PVDD should be tied to PVIN pins.
-A 2.2μF ceramic capacitor from the PVDD pin to PGND (Pin 2) must be place next to the IC.
-2, 5, 6, 7, 8, 21 PGND Power Ground.
-PGND is the ground path for the MIC24051 buck converter power stage.
+A 2.2μF ceramic capacitor from the PVDD pin to PGND (pin 2) must be place next to the IC. pins connect to the low-side N-Channel internal MOSFET gate drive supply g 2, 5, 6, 7, 8, 21 PGND the MOSFETs, the negative terminals of input capacitors, and the negative terminals of input capacitors.
+Power Ground.
+PGND is the ground path for the MIC24052 buck converter power stage.
 The PGND pins connect to the low-side N-Channel internal MOSFET gate drive supply ground, the sources of the MOSFETs, the negative terminals of input capacitors, and the negative terminals of output capacitors.
 The loop for the power ground should be as small as possible and separate from the Signal ground (SGND) loop.
 3 NC No Connect.
-4, 9, 10, 11, 12 SW Switch Node output.
-Internal connection for the high-side MOSFET source and low-side MOSFET drain.
-Due to the high-speed switching on this pin, the SW pin should be routed away from sensitive nodes.
-13,14,15, 16,17,18,19 PVIN High-Side N-internal MOSFET Drain Connection input.
-The PVIN operating voltage range is from 4.5V to 19V.
-Input capacitors between the PVIN pins and the Power Ground (PGND) are required and keep the connection short.
-20 BST Boost output.
-Bootstrapped voltage to the high-side N-channel MOSFET driver.
+4, 9, 10, 11, 12 SW Switch Node Output: Internal connection for the high-side MOSFET source and low-side MOSFET drain.
+Due to the high speed switching on this pin, the SW pin should be routed away from sensitive nodes.
+13,14,15, 16,17,18,19 PVIN High-Side N-Internal MOSFET Drain Connection input: The PVIN operating voltage range is from 4.5V to 19V.
+Input capacitors between the PVIN pins and the power ground (PGND) are required to keep the connection short.
+20 BST Boost Output: Bootstrapped voltage to the high-side N-channel MOSFET driver.
 A Schottky diode is connected between the PVDD pin and the BST pin.
 A boost capacitor of 0.1μF is connected between the BST pin and the SW pin.
 Adding a small resistor at the BST pin can slow down the turn-on time of high-side N-Channel MOSFETs.